-Do Not Forget: Your VOICE Matters!
+Do Not Forget: Your VOICE Can Make a Difference!

 IMPORTANT BACKGROUND WORK FOR YOUR ADVOCACY

 Please be sure to do the following as you engage in advocacy:

 - Check your faculty/staff handbook to be clear on the guidelines to advocating using your title and institutional address. - Connect with your institution's government relations staff to coordinate and collaborate in your efforts.
 You don't want to inadvertently cause problems with your institution's efforts and agenda.